voidwarranties/nix-configs/README.md

 # nix-configs

-contains packages and config for barputer
-`nix run github:voidwarranties/nix-configs#nixosConfigurations.barputer-test.config.system.build.vm` to test the config in a vm
+Nix configurations for various machines and software used at voidwarranties.

+## Barputer
+A demo vm configuration for the barputer can be run using `nix run .#barputer-demo`.
+This will use https://github.com/voidwarranties/backtab and https://github.com/voidwarranties/tab-ui.